medialab/medialab.github.com/publications/collaborativeHumanities@DHnord/presentation.md

 ---

-## What status for the methodological research ?
+## What kind of status for the methodological research ?

-- What does research means in *research engineers* ?
+- What does research mean in *research engineers* ?
-- What doew research means for designers ?
+- What does research mean for designers ?

-A common ground with design and art school starting research programs :<br>
+A common ground with design and art school starting research programs:<br>
 **Recherche Action**

 Note:
-difference between reseach engineer and computer scientists
+difference between reseach engineers and computer scientists

 ---

 ## Supporting research ?

-In french academic world, engineers and designers working in a Social Sciences context are called *"Appui et support à la recherche"*.
+In the french academic world, engineers and designers working in a Social Sciences context are called *"Appui et support à la recherche"*.
 Putting them underneath researchers.
 Without needing to be researchers, they need a more comparable position to ensure productive collaborations.